-As well, CLHIA has identified at least 25 separate consultations globally, federally, and provincially on climate change.

-CLHIA is also trying to encourage a collaborative approach among its members around combatting claims fraud.
+As well, CLHIA has identified at least 25 separate consultations globally, federally and provincially on climate change.
+The CLHIA is trying to encourage a collaborative approach among its members around combatting claim fraud.

-Mr. Frank said that there is more regulatory activity than ever.
-CLHIA now has staff located in those locales where there the regulatory activities are largely being generated, including Ottawa, Quebec, and Alberta in addition to the Association's head office in Toronto.
+Stephen Frank said that there is more regulatory activity than ever.
+CLHIA now has staff in areas where there are regulatory activities, including Ottawa, Quebec, and Alberta.
 CLHIA is also attempting to strengthen its relationship with the CCIR.
 Regarding FTC, there is an active working group at CLHIA on this topic and they are very engaged in better understanding how to meet the regulatory expectations around the fair treatment of customers.
 Mr. Frank said that regulators are placing a higher emphasis on the importance of market conduct, resulting in the pace of work for the Association accelerating.

-Compliance Talent: Defining the Compliance Officer of the Future Mary Moffett, Chief Compliance Officer (Canada), Swiss Reinsurance Company Ltd. Jane Birnie, Head of Compliance Shared Services, Manulife Norm Leblond, Vice President, Chief Underwriter & Claims Risk Officer, Sun Life Moderator: Meaghan Obee Tower, Partner, Stikeman Elliott LLP
+Compliance Talent: Defining the compliance officer of the future Mary Moffett, Chief Compliance Officer (Canada), Swiss Reinsurance Company Ltd. Jane Birnie, Head of Compliance Shared Services, Manulife Norm Leblond, Vice President, Chief Underwriter & Claims Risk Officer, Sun Life Moderator: Meaghan Obee Tower, Partner, Stikeman Elliott LLP

-Norm Leblond indicated that a key for compliance teams going forward is to assess how to manage risks.
+Norm Leblond said that a key for compliance teams going forward is to assess how to manage risks.
 People want decisions to be made quickly, and now there are efforts to use non-invasive sources of data to make underwriting decisions.
-New digital opportunities require investments in replacing legacy technology systems, and all of these changes produce a need to take a long-term view of risks.
+New digital opportunities require investments in replacing legacy technology systems, and all of these changes produces a need to take a long-term view of risks.

-Jane Birnie said that changes to the underwriting model will have significant impacts on the compliance role.
+Jane Birnie said that as the underwriting model changes, this will have significant impacts on the compliance role.
 Compliance needs to be integrated into the projects that the business is working on so that it can participate in the development of these from the start, and understand the implications for compliance.
 Compliance needs to be able to move at the speed of the business and not slow down innovation.